Flagstaff, AZ Demographics

 A map of Flagstaff's Population by Race

-Of the 467 places in Arizona, Flagstaff is the 16th most populous.
+Flagstaff is ranked the 16th most populous place in Arizona, out of 467 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Flagstaff was ranked the 16th most populous place in the 2020 Census.

 Flagstaff's White Population